xiaojia1001/tinc-tailor-1/README.md

    This reconfigures all hosts in `hosts.list` and ensures tincd is running on them.

-*  `tinc-tailor cloudfabric install [HOST]...`
+*  `tinc-tailor cloudfabric [--channel {stable|unstable}] install [HOST]...`

    This installs cloudfabric on the given hosts.
+The `--channel` option, which defaults to `unstable` controls which distribution channel of cloudfabric is installed.

 *  `tinc-tailor cloudfabric remove [HOST]...`